-- Miller testified she was the caseworker in a prior juvenile case involving two other minor children, respondent, and Angela.
-In that case, respondent's recommended services included substance abuse treatment, parenting classes, individual counseling, and a psychological evaluation.
-Respondent never completed a psychological evaluation, was unsuccessfully discharged from individual counseling, was unsuccessfully discharged from parenting classes, and failed to do intensive outpatient substance abuse treatment.
-After residential substance abuse treatment, respondent tested positive for cocaine in March 2016.
-To Miller's knowledge, respondent did not resume substance abuse treatment and was never drug free.
-Additionally, Miller testified respondent threw a table at her during a child and family team meeting.
-Respondent believed DCFS took the children to sell them and Miller was involved in the sale.
-Miller testified the two minor children in the prior case could not be safely returned to respondent in 2016.
-In her opinion, respondent needed significant services before he could safely parent, and he never completed any services.
-Miller admitted she did not have any contact with respondent after the termination of his parental rights in June 2016. - ¶ 9 Givens testified she spoke to respondent on the telephone on September 20, 2019, after the hotline call that gave rise to this case.
-She asked respondent to complete a drug screen the following day.
-Respondent did not complete the drug screen.
-During a subsequent telephone call on September 23, 2019, respondent informed Givens he had completed the drug screen somewhere else and would get her the documentation.
-He also indicated he would provide Givens with documentation showing he was not homeless.
-Respondent did not provide the documentation.
-Givens described respondent's demeanor during the second telephone call as combative and erratic and noted he had trouble concentrating and staying on task.
-Givens testified respondent seemed impaired.
-During previous conversations with respondent, he was cooperative.
-Before this case, respondent had not been indicated on any reports involving M.B.
+- Miller testified she was the caseworker in a prior juvenile case involving two other minor children, Jerry, and respondent.
+In that case, Jerry's recommended services included substance abuse treatment, parenting classes, individual counseling, and a psychological evaluation.
+Jerry never completed a psychological evaluation, was unsuccessfully discharged from individual counseling, was unsuccessfully discharged from parenting classes, and failed to do intensive outpatient substance abuse treatment.
+After residential substance abuse treatment, Jerry tested positive for cocaine in March 2016.
+To Miller's knowledge, Jerry did not resume substance abuse treatment and was never drug free.
+Additionally, Miller testified Jerry threw a table at her during a child and family team meeting.
+Jerry believed DCFS took the children to sell them and Miller was involved in the sale. - As to respondent, Miller testified the recommended services for respondent included substance abuse treatment, parenting classes, and individual counseling.
+Respondent did attend some counseling sessions and parenting classes but was unsuccessfully discharged from both.
+Respondent attended residential treatment for substance abuse but did not follow through with the recommended services once she was released.
+After respondent's release from treatment, she tested positive twice for cocaine.
+Miller was unaware of respondent reengaging in substance abuse treatment after her positive drug tests. - ¶ 10 Miller further testified the two minor children in the prior case could not be safely returned to respondent or Jerry in 2016.
+In her opinion, respondent and Jerry both needed significant services before either one of them could safely parent, and both of them never completed any services.
+Miller admitted she did not have any contact with respondent or Jerry after the termination of their parental rights in June 2016.